ovsilya/badal_assignment/README.md

 **Handling the processing response**

 The response to a processing request contains a document object that holds everything known about the processed document, including all of the structured information that Document AI was able to extract.

 This page explains the layout of document object by providing sample documents and then mapping them to fields in the document object.
 It also provides Client Library code samples.
-These code samples all use online processing, but the document object parsing works the same for batch processing.

 https://cloud.google.com/document-ai/docs/handle-response#python_2